sger/go-backup/README.md

 License
 -----

-Go Apns2 is available under the MIT license.
+Go Backup is available under the MIT license.
 See the LICENSE file for more info.